StevenBlack/vocab/million-dollar-words.md

 A hard word to say (and even harder to spell).
 It means the arrangement of five objects with one at each corner of a square, and the remaining one in the center.
 Think of the arrangement of a five of hearts on a playing card (or anything else arranged like the five on a playing card).
-Pronounced KWING-KUNKS.

 ### quisling